DMVis/DMVis/documentation/utils/dataUtils.md

 - `column`: The column to sort the data by
 - `ascending`: A boolean that determines whether the data should be sorted in ascending order

 The function returns a sorted array of arrays.
-And also sets the `visualisationData` store to the sorted data.
+This also sets the `visualisationData` store to the sorted data.

 Below is an example of how to use the `sortData` function: